-We are now living in a digital world where the absolute priority is writing.
-We derive our identity from writing – personal profiles, data entered into databases, lines of code –, every one of our actions is based in some way upon writing – from clicking to buying a book or planning a trip –, the objects surrounding us are the result of a writing process.
+We are living in a digital world, a world that is produced by writing.
+We derive our identity from writing – from personal profiles, data entered into databases, lines of code.
+Every one of our actions is in some way based upon writing, from clicking to buying a book or planning a trip.
+The objects surrounding us are the results of processes of writing.
 The Canada Research Chair on Digital Textualities offers new interpretation and insight on the writing that has become part of our world.
 This website provides further information about the Chair's projects, member publications, and theoretical concepts used in research.